-Do not take your bed apart.
-You will be assessed a charge of \$25-50 for a bed being dismantled.
-If you wish to bunk a bed that is not bunked please contact Residence Life staff members who will determine if it is possible to do and help accomplish this once per semester.
-Bed heights are not to be changed (see previous statement about dismantling beds).
+When you move into the apartment is how you should leave the apartment.
+If beds were a certain height than return them to that height when you move out.
 If beds are damaged, a repair cost of \$100 to \$500 may be charged.
 If the mattress is stained, a \$50-\$100 fine will be issued during checkout procedures.
 If a mattress is otherwise damaged, residents will be required to replace it at a cost of \$150.
 Only college-provided beds are allowed for use in campus housing.
 Waterbeds or outside beds are not permitted in the apartments.